kbansal1111/linkedlist-visualizer/README.md

 This project is licensed under the **MIT License**.
 See the `LICENSE` file.

-#🙏 Acknowledgments
+🙏 Acknowledgments

-React.js - For providing the amazing framework that made this project possible.
+React.js for the powerful UI framework

-JavaScript ES6+ - For modern class syntax and array methods.
+JavaScript (ES6+) for modern language features

-CSS3 - For beautiful styling and animations.
+CSS3 for styling and layout

-GitHub - For hosting and version control.
+GitHub for code hosting and collaboration

-Stack Overflow Community - For helpful solutions and debugging tips.

-Open Source Community - For inspiration and best practices.
+Stack Overflow Community for helpful solutions and advice Open Source Community for inspiration and best practices

-#💬 Support
+📞 Support

-If you have any questions, suggestions, or run into issues:
+If you encounter any issues or have questions:
-Ways to Get Help:
+Check the Troubleshooting section in the README
-🐛 Report Bugs: Open an issue on GitHub with detailed description
+Create an issue on GitHub

-💡 Feature Requests: Suggest new features via GitHub issues

-📧 Contact: Reach out via GitHub discussions
+Start a discussion or contact the project maintainer via GitHub

 ⭐ Star the Repo: Show your support by starring this project